There are two basic types of wind turbines:

 The size of wind turbines varies widely.
 The length of the blades is the biggest factor in determining the amount of electricity a wind turbine can generate.
 Small wind turbines that can power a single home may have an electricity generating capacity of 10 kilowatts.
 The largest turbines have generating capacities of 5,000 to 8,000 kilowatts.
 Large turbines are often grouped together to create wind power plants, or wind farms, that provide power to electricity grids.

 Horizontal-axis turbines are similar to propeller airplane engines

-Most of the wind turbines currently in use are horizontal-axis turbines.
 Horizontal-axis turbines have blades like airplane propellers, and they commonly have three blades.
-The largest horizontal-axis turbines used on wind farms can be as tall as 20-story buildings and can have blades more than 100 feet long.
+The largest horizontal-axis turbines are as tall as 20-story buildings and have blades more than 100 feet long.
 Taller turbines with longer blades generate more electricity.
-Horizontal-axis turbines commonly have three blades.
+Nearly all of the wind turbines currently in use are horizontal-axis turbines.